 Harmless addition or potentially dangerous?

-Neon yellow jelly sweets, sky blue ice cream, whole cakes in all colors of the rainbow — that is only possible with artificial coluring.
+Neon yellow jelly sweets, sky-blue ice cream, whole cakes in all colours of the rainbow — that is only possible with artificial colouring.
 These and other food additives are often labelled with an E number instead of their name.
 The “E” stands for Europe and indicates that the substance is permitted by the EU to be used in all of Europe’s countries and Switzerland.
 We put together some important information for you:

-The hundred number already indicates which category the food additive is belonging to.
+The hundred number already indicates which category the food additive belongs to.
 They go as follows: